-Pras Michel trial: Who are the key players?
+The trial with A-listers, a Fugee and a fugitive

 During the beginning of jury selection on 27 March, lawyers from both sides rattled off a list of potential witnesses that ranged from former government officials to celebrities.

-The list included a number of prominent members of Mr Trump's political orbit - including Steve Bannon and Rudy Giuliani - as well as Mr Trump's one-time national security advisor, H.R.
+The list included a number of prominent members of Mr Trump's political orbit - including Steve Bannon and Rudy Giuliani - as well as his one-time national security advisor, H.R.
 McMaster and ex-Attorney General Jeff Sessions.

-Other potential witnesses named include actors Jamie Foxx and Mark Wahlberg, director Martin Scorsese and civil rights activist Jesse Jackson.
+Other potential witnesses named include actors Jamie Foxx and Mark Wahlberg, director Martin Scorsese, and civil rights activist Jesse Jackson.

 None have been accused of any wrongdoing.